 FantasticaMania 2018 Night Three (or Eight) Review

-Well, we've reached the end sports fans.
-FantasticaMania 2018 ended today with their final show of the tour, a tour that I'd call a resounding success from a match quality standpoint.
-Luckily the final day continued the trend, though it took a little bit to get there much like yesterday's show did.
+FantasticaMania 2018 ended with an epic final show of the tour, a tour that I'd call a resounding success from a match quality standpoint.
+Luckily the final day continued the trend, though it took a little bit to get there much like the previous day's show did.
 But hey, why are we wasting time on this intro when we could be discussing that, especially since the sooner we get that done the sooner I can go back to sleep.
-So for the last time for a little awhile, let's talk some lucha libre in Japan.
+So let's talk about some lucha libre in Japan.

 Fuego & Ryusuke Taguchi Defeated Disturbio & Puma